vk3mcb/vk3mcb.github.io/_posts/2022-04-10-vkff-2141-activation.md

 Before my next activation attempt I'll sort out my self-spotting system for when I'm off the mobile data grid.
 I'll talk about that in the next post.

-An activation isn't possible with the chasers and spotters, so my thanks to them.
+An activation is only possible with participation of the chasers and spotters; many thanks to them.